Great to have you with us on an unstoppable roll, the Excellence in Broadcasting Network in El Rushbow on Friday.

 They could attack anybody they want with it.

-Same thing with that little potbellied little dictator in North Korea.
+Same thing with that little pot-bellied little dictator in North Korea.

-We want somebody to use a nuke against us, is that the foreign policy?
+We want somebody to use a nuke against us.

-Give Iran the nuke, let them use it against somebody that we have the the uh ability to blow them off the face of the earth.
+We have the ability to blow them off the face of the earth.

-The fact is nobody wants to use one in a peaceful world in a democracy in a in a in a land of freedom like our nobody wants to use these things.
+The fact is nobody wants to use one in a peaceful world, in a democracy, in a land of freedom like ours.

 They are pure deterrents.

-But we're dealing with madmen, we're dealing with wackos, we're dealing with criminals, we're dealing with thugs, and you can't deal with them in the common ordinary way that we did with the Soviet Union back during the Cold War, where a mutual assured destruction was the order of the day.
+And you can't deal with them in the common, ordinary way that we did with the Soviet Union back during the Cold War, where a mutual assured destruction was the order of the day.

-These people get this weapon and they won't hesitate to start blackmailing, threatening, and perhaps using it just because that's who they are.
+These people get this weapon, and they won't hesitate to start blackmailing, threatening, and perhaps using it just because that's who they are.

 Your argument is to say, why try to keep guns out of the hands of criminals?